storybookjs/react-native/docs/src/pages/formats/module-story-format/index.md

 title: 'Module Story Format'
 ---

-Module story format is the recommended way to [write stories](../../basics/writing-stories/) since Storybook 5.2.
+Storybook's module story format is the recommended way to [write stories](../../basics/writing-stories/) since Storybook 5.2.

 It's called "module" format because the stories and component metadata are defined as ES6 modules.
-Every Module story file consists of a required default export and one or more named exports.
+Every module story file consists of a required default export and one or more named exports.

-Module format is supported in all frameworks except React Native, where you should use the [storiesOf format](../storiesof-story-format) instead.
+The module format is supported in all frameworks except React Native, where you should use the [storiesOf format](../storiesof-story-format) instead.

 ## Default export